 Instructions to Flash Firmware in Odin

 - All Android devices: Make sure your device is turned on.
-Connect your device to your computer via USB cable.
+Connect your device to your computer via a USB cable.
 Unzip and open the platform-tools-latest folder and launch the command prompt window inside this folder window.
 Then execute the ‘adb devices‘ and ‘adb reboot recovery‘ commands one after another.
-Your Samsung device will reboot into the recovery mode.
+Your Samsung device will reboot into recovery mode.

 - Once you see the recovery menu on the screen, highlight the Wipe data/factory reset option using the Volume Down button and select it by pressing the Power key.
 When you see the warning screen, select ‘yes’ to confirm and press the Power key to wipe your device.

 - When your phone boots up, go to Settings and enable USB debugging from the Developer options menu.
 This is not a compulsory requirement though.

 - Boot your Samsung device into the Download Mode.
 You can use one of the key combos mentioned below.
 You have to press and hold the hardware keys for 2-3 seconds.
 Alternatively, you can use the ‘adb reboot bootloader‘ command to get into the Download Mode.